 The Chicago Council Survey, conducted every four years since 1974, biennially since 2002, and now annually, is a trusted and widely cited source of longitudinal data on American public opinion about a broad range of US foreign policy and international issues.
-With its combination of time series and comprehensive coverage, the Chicago Council Survey is a valuable resource to policymakers, academics, media, and the general public because of its unique ability to capture the sense of particular eras-post-Vietnam War, post-Cold War, post-9/11-and to define critical shifts in American public thinking.
+With its combination of time series and comprehensive coverage, the Chicago Council Survey is a valuable resource for policymakers, academics, the media, and the general public because of its unique ability to capture the sense of particular eras-post-Vietnam War, post-Cold War, post-9/11-and to define critical shifts in American public thinking.
 The Chicago Council Surveys are highly respected and widely used in policy circles and academic research both in the United States and abroad.
+Chicago Council survey data are featured in Winners and Losers: The Psychology of Foreign Trade (Mutz), the winner of the 2022 American Political Science Association Best Book Award.
+Several other scholarly works have drawn on Chicago Council Survey data, including The Foreign Policy Disconnect (Page, Bouton), "Public Opinion and American Foreign Policy" (Holsti), Faces of Internationalism (Wittkopf), and The Rational Public (Page and Shapiro).
 All of the past Chicago Council Survey data sets are available to the public via the Roper Center and ICPSR, and the 2022 data will soon be available at globalaffairs.org.

 In addition to the annual Chicago Council Survey of American public opinion and US foreign policy, the Chicago Council's polling has often expanded to international polling in East Asia, Iran, Mexico, and Russia.
-Besides these comprehensive reports, the Chicago Council Survey team publishes and disseminates short opinion briefs on topical issues such as international trade, immigration, Russia, North Korea's nuclear program, China, and Iran.
-These short reports can be found on the Council's website and on the Chicago Council Survey blog Running Numbers.
+Besides these comprehensive reports, the Chicago Council Survey team publishes and disseminates short opinion briefs on topical issues such as the war in Ukraine, US-Taiwan relations, immigration, Russia, North Korea's nuclear program, China, and Iran.
+These short reports can be found on the Council's website and on our blog Running Numbers.